F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: Flexible Fully-decentralized Approximate Actor-critic Framework

 Noting that if no shared parameters is used in formulation (\ref{eq:framework-v3}) and (\ref{eq:framework-v4}), then the whole problem is degenerated to a simplified version, i.e.,

 The scheme (\ref{eq:algorithm-scheme}) with be simplified into

-(\ref{eq:algorithm-scheme-simple}) can be considered to minimize (\ref{eq:framework-v4-simple}) with respect to the critic parameters $\left\{\phi_{in}^i\right\}$ and actor parameters $\left\{ \psi_{in}^i \right\}$ alternatively.
-This basic scheme is different from traditional multi-agent actor-critic algorithms (e.g., \ref{eq:algorithm-actor-critic}), while we employ the BCGD-type scheme on the jointly MARL framework (\ref{eq:framework-v4-simple}).
+(\ref{eq:algorithm-scheme-simple}) can be considered to minimize (\ref{eq:framework-v4-simple}) concerning the critic parameters $\left\{\phi_{in}^i\right\}$ and actor parameters $\left\{ \psi_{in}^i \right\}$ alternatively.
+This basic scheme is different from traditional multi-agent actor-critic algorithms (e.g., \ref{eq:algorithm-actor-critic}), while the BCGD-type scheme is employed on the jointly MARL framework (\ref{eq:framework-v4-simple}).